stalniy/casl/README.md

 ## Have a question?

-Ask it in [chat](https://gitter.im/stalniy-casl/casl) or on [stackoverflow](https://stackoverflow.com/questions/tagged/casl).
+Ask it in [support chat][support-chat] or on [stackoverflow](https://stackoverflow.com/questions/tagged/casl).
 Please don't ask questions in issues, the issue list of this repo is **exclusively** for bug reports and feature requests.
 Questions in the issue list may be closed immediately without answers.

 ## CASL crash course